 It makes little sense to follow the hCG level above 6,000 mIU/ml as the increase is normally slower at this point and not related to how well the pregnancy is progressing.
 After two to three months the hCG levels will slow even further and eventually hCG levels may even decline before reaching a plateau for the duration of the pregnancy.

-If you are interested to find out if your pregnancy hCG level is progressing normally or not, then the most important information is to find out whether your blood hCG level is rising normally or not.
-See normal hCG levels below and more information about hCG HERE
+If you are interested in finding out if your pregnancy hCG level is progressing normally or not, the most important information is to find out whether your blood hCG level is rising normally or not.
+See normal hCG levels below and more information about hCG HERE.